 CELEBRATING INDIGENOUS INNOVATION LEADERSHIP

-The Indigenous Innovation Initiative and the Circle of Abundance at the Coady International Institute invite you to participate in a summer virtual celebration of Indigenous Innovation Leadership.
-This will also be the launch of the Indigenous Innovation Initiative Paddles UP! fundraising campaign.
+The Indigenous Innovation Initiative and the Circle of Abundance at the Coady International Institute gathered to celebrate with Indigenous Innovators, honoured FireKeepers, and distinguished guests and launch the Paddles UP! fundraising campaign.

-Each component of this celebration will acknowledge, amplify and tell the story of Indigenous innovation leadership in Canada, including:
+Each component of the celebration acknowledged, amplified and told the story of Indigenous innovation leadership in Canada, including:

 Dr. Peter A Singer